 Students used the opportunity to speak up as well.

 “I feel like I have a voice, and I feel like it needs to be heard,” says 7th grader D’ani Brooks.
 “You know pictures of people holding hands around the world?
 That literally needs to happen.
 If I could really make that happen, I would.”

 It wasn’t their first lesson in becoming agents of change and moving forward from times of tragedy, and it won’t be their last.

-Shackelford says more than 50 professionals are brought in throughout the school year to talk about leadership to students at the Dayton Leadership Academy.Grab the FREE WDTN News App for iPhone or Android.
+Shackelford says more than 50 professionals are brought in throughout the school year to talk about leadership to students at the Dayton Leadership Academy.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.